HerrMotz/bachelor-thesis/publication/main.typ

 - go ahead in presenting your developments in more detail ]

+#todo[
+  My work also has the advantage, that all conventions are regulated in a configuration file specifically for data sources.
+A user (in the future) can add new conventions at a central place and will know, which effects changes have.
+]

 == Approach and Considerations

 The goal of this work is to create two mostly separate programs: